Two Hearts (Kish Mauve song): Kylie Minogue version

-"Two Hearts" was later covered by Australian singer Kylie Minogue.
-The song was retitled as "2 Hearts" and published by Parlophone on 16 October 2007.
+"Two Hearts" was later covered by Australian singer Kylie Minogue for her tenth studio album X (2007), being retitled "2 Hearts".
+It was released as the lead single from X on 10 October 2007, by Parlophone.

 Background and release

 After performing in Europe and the United Kingdom with her Showgirl: The Greatest Hits Tour, Minogue was scheduled to perform in Australia and Asia.
 However, on 17 May 2005, Minogue was diagnosed with breast cancer at age 36.
 This led her management to postpone the remainder of the tour and her appearance to the Glastonbury Festival.
 She was hospitalized in Melbourne so treatment could go ahead, but this led to a brief but intense period of media coverage, particularly in Australia.
 Minogue underwent surgery on 21 May 2005 at Cabrini Hospital in Malvern, and soon after commenced chemotherapy treatment.

 After recovering from her diagnosis, Minogue began writing lyrics towards the end of her cancer treatment in mid 2006, having not worked on any music for the previous year.
 Due to the recovery time following her cancer, X was the first album Minogue had consciously prepared for the recording of, having previously been engaged for much of her career in an endless cycle of record, release and tour.
-After she was clear of the disease, Minogue resumed her tour, entitled Showgirl: The Homecoming Tour.
+After she was clear of the disease, Minogue resumed her tour, entitled Showgirl: Homecoming Tour.
 She first performed in Sydney, with reworks of the dance routines as well as new costumes and outfits for the show.
 In January 2007, Minogue performed several dates in London and Manchester.

 After recovering from breast cancer, Minogue had started recording material for the production of X. She first started recording tracks in London, England for the studio album.
 "2 Hearts" was offered by Kish Mauve to Minogue.
 Commenting on it, Minogue said that she "loved it from the moment [she] heard" the song.
 She also described the recording sessions with Kish Mauve as "a joy".
 With additional production of Kish Mauve, they had also produced another track, "Lose Control".

 Her new single "2 Hearts" and its remixes were leaked onto file sharing websites on 9 October 2007.
 It premiered on British radio the day after.
 "2 Hearts" was released in various formats throughout the world.
 While most territories received a CD single and digital download release, the song was also released as a limited edition vinyl single in the United Kingdom.

 The song was promotionally released in New Zealand as a CD single, where fans got free copies, due to the promotion of Minogue's film White Diamond.